Death Note: Plot

-Four years later, cults that worship Kira have risen.
-Two young men, raised as potential successors to L, are revealed: Near and Mello.
+Four years later, cults worshiping Kira have risen.
+L's potential successors are introduced: Near and Mello.
 Mello joins the mafia whilst Near joins forces with the US government.
-Mello kidnaps Director Takimura, who Light then kills, so Mello, kidnaps Light's sister and exchanges her for the Death Note, using it to kill almost all of Near's team.
+Mello kidnaps Director Takimura, who is killed by Light.
+Mello kidnaps Light's sister and exchanges her for the Death Note, using it to kill almost all of Near's team.
 A Shinigami named Sidoh goes to Earth to reclaim his notebook and ends up meeting and helping Mello.
 Light uses the notebook to find Mello's hideout, but Soichiro is killed in the mission.
 Mello and Near exchange information and Mello kidnaps Mogi and gives him to Near.
-Kira supporters attack Near's group, but they escape.
-Aizawa becomes suspicious in Light and meets with Near.
-As suspicion falls again on Misa, Light passes Misa's Death Note to a fervent supporter of Kira, Teru Mikami.
-He also appoints newscaster Kiyomi Takada as Kira's public spokesperson.
+Kira's supporters attack Near's group, but they escape.
+Shuichi Aizawa, one of the task force members, becomes suspicious of Light and meets with Near.
+As suspicion falls again on Misa, Light passes Misa's Death Note to Teru Mikami, a fervent Kira supporter, and appoints newscaster Kiyomi Takada as Kira's public spokesperson.
 Near has Mikami followed whilst Aizawa's suspicions are confirmed.
 Realizing that Takada is connected to Kira, Mello kidnaps her.
-Takada kills Mello but is killed by Light.
+Takada kills Mello but is then killed by Light.
 Near arranges a meeting between Light and the current Kira Task Force members.
 Light tries to have Mikami kill Near as well as all the task force members, but Mikami's Death Note fails to work, having been replaced with a decoy.
-Perusing the names Mikami had written down, only Light's is missing, which proves Light is Kira.
-Light is grievously wounded in a scuffle and begs Ryuk to write the names of everyone present.
+Near proves Light is Kira discovering Mikami had not written down Light's name.
+Light is severely wounded in a scuffle and begs Ryuk to write the names of everyone present.
 Ryuk instead writes down Light's name in his Death Note, as he had promised to do the day they met, and Light dies.

+One year later, the world has returned to normal and the task force members are conflicted over whether they made the right decision.
+Meanwhile, cults continue to worship Kira.